Joyride (Friendsound album)

 Joyride is the only album by Friendsound, an alias of the American rock band Brotherhood.
 Released by RCA Victor in April 1969, the album is an experimental project that originated when the group recorded a spontaneous jam session and "musical free-for-all" with their friends.
-The record explores an unsettling psychedelic style that features electronic music, musique concrète, spoken word, noisy guitar and other jarring sounds, and incorporates a studio control consol as a musical instrument.
+The record explores an unsettling psychedelic style that features electronic music, musique concrète, spoken word, noisy guitar and other jarring sounds, and incorporates a studio control console as a musical instrument.
 One song, "Childsong", features a recording of band member Phil Volk singing as a young child.
 On release, the album was commercially unsuccessful, although critics praised the music.
-The album was re-released as part of the 2014 compilation The Complete Recordings.
+The album was re-released as part of the 2014 Brotherhood compilation The Complete Recordings.

 Recording and production

 Joyride is effectively one of three albums by Brotherhood, a group formed by Phil Volk, Drake Levin and Mike "Smitty" Smith after they left Paul Revere & the Raiders in 1967.
 As with the group's other albums, it was recorded for RCA Victor, but was released under the nom de plume Friendsound.
 Described by Volk as a "kind of psychedelic adventure into Never-Never Land", on which the group "did some really bizarre things", Joyride built on the sonic experimentation of Brotherhood's 1968 eponymous album, which liberally employed sound effects.
 Dubbed an "aural portrait of the darker side of Los Angeles life", the album features six compositions rather than 'true' songs, with a generally unsettling nature – such as on "Love Sketch" or the lengthy, cacophonous "Lost Angel Proper St." – that brings irony to the album title.
 It was inspired by the Mothers of Invention's sprawling Uncle Meat (1969).

 The record originated when the group recorded a "musical free-for-all" with their friends; they described it as their first "spontaneous jam session" as well as the first time they employed the studio's control console as a musical instrument.
 The title track and "Lost Angel Proper St." originate from the session, with flute, dialogue and sound effects overdubbed the following day, while "The Empire of Light", featuring organ, piano and console, was recorded in one take in the night.
 "Love Sketch" was intended an exercise in new recording techniques which "can be best heard on a true stereo player", while "Childhood's End" and "Childsong" are musique concrète exercises; the former resolves into "triumphant" guitar chords, while the latter is an electronic tone poem recorded at the Dixie Canyon School in San Fernando Valley and the 95th Street School in Los Angeles.
 In the liner notes, RCA, Ernie Altschuler, Joe Reisman were credited for encouraging Brotherhood to record the album.